smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf-api-reference.md

 # Reference

-## Choosing A Seed

-Since the ultimate input to the VRF is mixed with the block hash of the block in which the request is made, user-provided seeds have no impact on its economic security properties.
-They are only included for API compatibility with previous versions of this contract.

 ## Maximizing security

 Chainlink VRF provides powerful security guarantees and is easy to integrate.
 However, smart contract security is a nuanced topic.

+## Seed Depreciation

+Since the ultimate input to the VRF is mixed with the block hash of the block in which the request is made, user-provided seeds have no impact on its economic security properties.
+They are only included for API compatibility with previous versions of this contract, hence it's depreciation.